Bavon Tshibuabua: Career

-Tshibuabua began his career in summer 2008 in the youth side for Standard Liège and signed on 20 July 2009 a three years contract with K.F.C.
+Tshibuabua was born in Antwerp, Belgium.
+He began his career in summer 2008 in the youth side for Standard Liège and signed on 20 July 2009 a three-year contract with K.F.C.
 Germinal Beerschot, he played his debut on 22 August 2009 against KV Mechelen.
-Tshibuabua joined to Újpest FC on 26 June 2012 to three years.
+Tshibuabua joined Hungarian side Újpest on 26 June 2012 on a three-year contract.

 On 6 September 2019, Tshibuabua joined Belgian club RFCB Sprimont.